akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-That night, Beatrice sat by the brazier and wrote a letter to father.
-She told him that she was safe.
-She told him that Goosie was safe with her, then about the horse, Winchester, the noise, the size of the hall.
-She told him that she missed him.

-She did not tell him about the locked doors.
-She did not tell him about the garden.

-*I am learning,* she wrote lastly. *Slowly.*
+### Correspondence

+That night, Beatrice sat before a yellowed scrap of parchment and a pot of ink that was mostly sediment.
+Her legs ached from the saddle and her inner thighs were raw.
+A smelly tallow candle flickered.

+She held the quill like a kitchen knife, her hand cramping as she fought to fit her life onto the page in large script for her father’s failing eyes.

+Parchment and ink were expensive, punctuation rare, empty space a waste, and spelling nonstandard.
+She thought of her learning—the cold mornings at Stanwey scratching *runes* and *Latinate clusters* into wax.
+She was a practical student, better at granary tallies than the flowery prose of a clerk.

+> To my most dear-held and respected father Harold of Stanwey Beatrice his daughter sends greetings and humble duty I pray to the Almighty you are in such health as I desire for myself Know father that I am come safe to the King’s hall at Westminster though the ride was a long trial my body feels as if it has been beaten with a flail yet I am whole so do not fret for me The city ~~smells~~ is a place of mud and great noise the King’s hall is so big that the wind blows inside it and there are so many people that you cannot breathe for the smell of them It is not like the air at home ~~The bird~~ Goosie is well she bit a thread from a fine hanging today but she is safe The Queen has given me a gown of grey wool it is very fine and soft but it makes me feel like a ghost in the corridor I miss the hearth and the smell of the drying herbs my heart is very heavy tonight I am trying to learn the ways here I will be strong as you said I am learning father slowly By my hand Beatrice

+***

+She did not write of the locked doors or the garden or such matters.
+To write it was to make the fear real.
+She folded the letter, pressed her mother’s ring into the wax, and wrote the direction on the outside: For Harold Rauðúlfr Magnússon, Lord of Stanwey.

-She folded the letter, pressed her mother's ring into the wax, and gave it to a servant who promised it would reach him.
+She gave it to a servant who promised it would reach the Midlands by week's end.

 ---

+### A strange morning

 The next morning, Lady Margaret appeared at her door before the bells had finished ringing.